scholarslab/praxis/tutorials/bash/index.md

 Windows Explorer or Mac Finder to move around to different folders on your computer.
 Say we want to change into one of the directories that exists inside of your home user directory.
 You can do that by typing
 <code>cd</code> , space, and then the name of the directory.
-As you start
+Go ahead and change into the
-typing the name, you can hit the tab button after a few keystrokes and bash will try to autocomplete the name based on the files and folders in the current directory.
-As you get faster with moving around the file system, this becomes a useful way to speed things up.
-Go ahead and change into the "private" directory with <code>cd private</code> .
+"private" directory with <code>cd private</code> .

 Now, type the <code>ls</code> command again to see the contents of the new